LorenzoVianello95/RehabWeekWorkshop/README.md

-# multi_robot_interaction
+# RehabWeek 2025: WS32
-## Rehab Week 2025 workshop
-This repo is to create haptic interaction between multi-robot systems in python.
+This repo covers an activity to render haptic forces between multi-robot systems in python.
+This activity is paired with a rehabilitation game, where the velocity of each single-DoF robot moves one of four paddles on a virtual boat.

-Across the workshop we will perform 3 tasks:
+Throughout the workshop we will perform 3 tasks:
-- Task 1: Connect the robot, test transparency, Visualize the task, implement viscous friction.
+- Task 1: Run the robot, test transparent control, visualize the task, implement viscous friction to simulate underwater forces.
-- Task 2: Connect your robot to another robot and perceive forces due to the virtual interaction.
+- Task 2: Virtually connect your robot to another robot and perceive forces due to the haptic interaction.
-- Task 3: Connect multiple robots (>2) and play with the interaction
+- Task 3: Virtually connect more than two robots and play with the interaction parameters.

-## Before starting:
+## Notes before starting:
-- Most of the computers run in  a local network so if you need to search online we suggest to keep the your personal computer close.
+Most of the computers run on a local network, so if you need to search online we suggest that you use your personal computer.

+## Python Instructions

-- All the task will be in python, if you are not familiar with python here a list of helpfull commands:
+All the task will be in python, if you are not familiar with python here a list of helpfull commands:
   ```python
     # for cycle has the following notation:
     # where i is an index that goes from 0 to len(v) where len(v) is the dimension of a vector